dkfz-unite/unite-feed-specimens/Docs/api-models-base-molecular.md

 # Molecular Data Model
 Includes molecular data.

+_At least one field has to be set_

 **`mgmt_status`** - MGMT status of the specimen.
 - Type: _String_
 - Possible values: `"Methylated"`, `"Unmethylated"`